 Instructions

-- The night before you want to make these cakes soak the dried fruits in the hot tea.
+- The night before you want to make these cakes soak the dried fruits (excluding the dates) in the hot tea.

 - Grease a 12 hole mini loaf tin.
-Mine has removable bottoms but you may wish to use liners or greaseproof paper if yours doesn’t.
+Mine has removable bases but you may wish to use liners or greaseproof paper if yours doesn’t.

 - Drain and roughly chop your dates and blend them to a purée using a small food processor.

-- Beat the butter with an electric mixer or a wooden spoon until smooth and creamy.
+- Beat the dairy free spread with an electric mixer or a wooden spoon until smooth and creamy.

 - Beat in the date purée, followed by the eggs or chia eggs.